digitranslab/jumpstart/docs/versioned_docs/version-2.11.0/how-to/delete-multiple-rows-table.md

 title: Delete multiple rows in table
 ---

-The table component in the ToolJet has the option for bulk selection of rows that can have various use cases such as **updating** or **deleting** records.
+The table component in the JumpStart has the option for bulk selection of rows that can have various use cases such as **updating** or **deleting** records.
 However, the datasources does not support bulk delete or bulk update operations.

 In this guide, we will learn how we can delete multiple rows in a table.
 We have assumed that you have successfully connected the data source.
 For this guide, we will be using the PostgreSQL data source as an example database, currently, this workaround can be used only for PostgreSQL and MySQL.